Powers of Darkness (Iceland)

-Powers of Darkness (Makt Myrkranna) is a 1901 Icelandic gothic horror novel by Valdimar Ásmundsson that claims to be a translation of the English-language novel Dracula by Bram Stoker.
-Powers of Darkness was in fact based on an earlier adaptation of Dracula—the Swedish adaptation by "A—e" (Swedish title: Mörkrets makter), specifically the shortened version.
-Both adaptations differ significantly from Dracula and are believed to have used an early draft of Stoker's novel as partial basis for the translation.
+Powers of Darkness (Makt myrkranna) is an Icelandic gothic horror novel by Valdimar Ásmundsson serialised in 1900–1901 that claims to be a translation of the English-language novel Dracula by Bram Stoker.
+Instead, it was in fact based on an earlier Swedish adaptation of Dracula, even with the same title — Mörkrets makter ("Powers of Darkness"), by "A—e", specifically the shortened version.
+Both adaptations differ significantly from Dracula, and are believed to have used an early draft of Stoker's novel as partial basis for the translation.

-Makt Myrkranna
+Makt myrkranna

-Between January 1900 – March 1901, Dracula was serialized in the Reykjavík newspaper Fjallkonan (Lady of the Mountain) under the title Makt Myrkranna (Powers of Darkness).
+From January 1900 to March 1901, Dracula was serialized in the Reykjavík newspaper Fjallkonan (Lady of the Mountain) under the title Makt myrkranna (Powers of Darkness).
 Valdimar, credited as the Icelandic translator, was the husband of Bríet Bjarnhéðinsdóttir, the editor of Fjallkonan at the time.
-In 1901, Valdimar published Makt Myrkranna in Reykjavík with the publisher being listed only as Nokkrir Prentarar ("various publishers").
+In 1901, Valdimar published Makt myrkranna in Reykjavík with the publisher being listed only as Nokkrir Prentarar ("various publishers").
 It remains unknown who actually published the book.
-Part 1 of Makt Myrkranna consisting of pages 5–167 concerns the visit of Thomas Harker (as Jonathan Harker is renamed here) at Castle Dracula in Transylvania while Part 2 consisting of pages 168–210 concerns the rest of Dracula.
-Included in Makt Myrkranna was a preface that claimed to be written by Stoker dated August 1898, more than a year after the publication of Dracula in England in May 1897.
+Part one of Makt myrkranna, consisting of pages 5–167, concerns the visit of Thomas Harker (as Jonathan Harker is renamed here) at Castle Dracula in Transylvania while part two, consisting of pages 168–210, concerns the rest of Dracula.
+Included in Makt myrkranna was a preface that claimed to be written by Stoker dated August 1898, more than a year after the publication of Dracula in England in May 1897.

 Author's preface

 The author's preface (Icelandic: Formáli höfundarins) claims that the novel is based upon a "mysterious manuscript" and the events of Dracula were in fact real with the names of the characters changed only to protect their privacy.
-The preface was ignored by international scholarship until 1986, when it was discovered by the scholar Richard Dalby, who translated it into English.
-The preface to Makt Myrkranna had been quoted in articles but never been included in any of the English editions of Dracula before 2017.
-The preface describes the murders committed by Jack the Ripper (in the preface: Jakobs kviðristara) between 1888 and 1891 as having happened within "the public's memory."
-Dalby's translation compares these to the work of another criminal who "came into the story a little later."
-Hans de Roos's translation reverses the order of these events: "This series of crimes... created... as much horror... as the infamous murders by Jack the Ripper which occurred a short time later."
-Later in the story, the Count mentions "slaughtered women found in sacks, drifting in the Thames", an allusion to the Thames Torso Murders between 1887 and 1889.
+The preface was ignored by international scholarship until 1986, when the scholar Richard Dalby discovered it and translated it into English.
+The preface to Makt myrkranna had been quoted in articles but had never been included in any of the English editions of Dracula before 2017.
+The preface describes the murders committed by Jack the Ripper (in the preface: Jakobs kviðristara) between 1888 and 1891 as having happened within "the public's memory".
+Dalby's translation compares these to the work of another criminal who "came into the story a little later".
+Hans de Roos's translation reverses the order of these events: "This series of crimes ... created ... as much horror ... as the infamous murders by Jack the Ripper which occurred a short time later."
+Later in the story, the Count mentions "slaughtered women found in sacks, drifting in the Thames," an allusion to the Thames Torso Murders between 1887 and 1889.